All Episodes

 All that's happened here is that money has been shifted from taxpayers today and tomorrow into Obama approval ratings today.

-I want to I want to take another stab at this GDP thing because you have a checking email during the break.
+I want to take another stab at this GDP thing because I was checking email during the break.

-You never have ever said that gross domestic product uh increases in the past were fake, you're just anti-Obama.
+You never have ever said that ghost domestic product increases in the past were fake.

 No, no, no, no.

-You know that this number's gonna revised, be revised downward later this month, and nobody's gonna pay any attention to it.
+You know that this number is going to revised, be revised downward later this month, and nobody's going to pay any attention to it.

 And that's what everybody cares about.